LaravelDaily/Laravel-Reservations-Course/course/04 - Company Owner Manages Users.md

-Now that administrator can add users to the company, next we need to implement a feature where the company owner can add users to its company himself.
+Now that the administrator can add users to the company, we need to implement a feature where the owner can add users to the company himself.

 ---

 ## Soft Delete Users

-First, let's add [`SoftDeletes`](https://laravel.com/docs/eloquent#soft-deleting) for the User Model in case someone accidentally will delete a user.
+First, let's add [`SoftDeletes`](https://laravel.com/docs/eloquent#soft-deleting) for the User Model if someone accidentally deletes a user.

 ```sh
 php artisan make:migration "add soft deletes to users table"